Oire/Iridium-php/README.md

 ### Methods

-the Base64 class has the following methods:
+The Base64 class has the following methods:

 * `static encode(string $data, bool $preservePadding = false): string` — Encodes provided data into URL-safe Base64.
 If `preservePadding` is set to `true`, the padding `=` signs will be replaced by tildes (`~`).
 If set to `false` (default), padding signs will be truncated.
 * `static decode(string $encodedData): string` — decodes provided Base64 data and returns the original string.